 Traditional Tuscan Cecina

-The traditional Tuscan cecina is a humble dish typical of peasant cuisine that has relatives and different names not only in Tuscany but also in various parts of Italy: in Liguria (where it originated) it is known as farinata, in Livorno as 5 and 5 or chickpea cake, in Sardinia as fainè… in short, many names but one preparation!
-The recipe I leave here is from my dear friend Grazia, now an official part of my family’s recipe book!
+The traditional Tuscan cecina is a humble dish typical of peasant cuisine that has relatives and different names not only in Tuscany but also in various parts of Italy: in Liguria (where it originated) it is known as farinata, in Livorno as 5 e 5 or chickpea cake, in Sardinia as fainè…in short, many names but the same preparation!
+The recipe I’m sharing here is from my dear friend Grazia, now rightfully part of my family recipe collection!

 This traditional dish is naturally vegan, gluten-free, and has a low glycemic index.
-It is perfect as a main course but also as an appetizer or picnic dish.
-In short, it is easy, versatile, and healthy!
+It’s perfect as a main course but also as an appetizer or a picnic dish.
+In short, it’s easy, versatile, and healthy!
 What more could you want!
+At the end of the article, I’ll show you how this recipe can be versatile and creative, follow me!

-I suggest you take a look at these links for easy and traditional dishes:
+I suggest you check out these links for easy and traditional dishes:

 traditional Tuscan cecina